Arishaiquel/script-w-plotting/README.md

 # Hedging strategy backtest
-u can edit line 1-59, the rest is plotting and stats.
+For changing/adding more rules, pls edit line 1-59, the rest is graph plotting and statistics.
-Model will hedge using Short QQQ during risk-on regimes, identified by risk1,rsik2,...
+Model will hedge  Short QQQ during risk-on regimes, identified by risk1,risk2,etc.